fstamour/breeze/README.md

 It is still in its early development.

+## Goals and non-goals

+### Goals

+- Make it easier to develop in common lisp
+  - by any means
+- With any editor (or even without one)
+- Be as portable as possible
+- Be useful to new and experimented developper (or even non-developpers, we'll get there)

+### Non-goals

+- Replace slime, sly, slimv, slima, etc
+- Replace existing test framework
+  - One test "framework" is included in breeze, but only for convenience/experimentation purposes.
+- Force the user to use a set of conventions
+  - If there are conventions used by breeze, for convenience, they should be customizable.
+  - e.g. Currently, some refactoring utilies only work when the user use `cl:defpackage` (as opposed to `uiop:defpackage`) and there's one `defpackage` per file, but it doesn't have to be that way.

 ## Features

 * Redefine `defun` to keep track of the definitions (before any macro expansion).